 Cloud servers have increased in popularity over the years and show no signs of slowing down.
 In fact, it’s the norm for many businesses to enlist the help of a private cloud to house apps and data securely.

-Private cloud, a type of cloud server, grants specific access to authorised users so they can access files, utilise software and much more.
+Private cloud, a type of cloud computing, grants specific access to authorised users so they can access files, utilise software and much more.
 There are tons of other reasons why many opt for these types of servers, so here we’ll discuss what a private cloud is, how they work, the types of private cloud on the market, their pros and cons, and how a private cloud differs from a public cloud.

 What is a private cloud?

-A private cloud, as the name suggests, is a form of cloud computing where you can gain access to a variety of services and resources, including but not limited to servers, storage, networks and similar.
-As they’re private, they’re designed with security in mind but are also highly customisable depending on what the user or business needs it for.
-A private cloud can be hosted internally within a business, in a data centre somewhere else in the world, or by a third-party hosting provider.
+Since no one outside your organisation can access your private cloud server, they’re designed with security in mind.
+Plus, they’re also highly customisable depending on what the user or business needs it for.
+A private cloud can be hosted internally within a business (i.e., on a physical server that the business owns), in a data centre somewhere else in the world, or by a third-party hosting provider.

 How private cloud works

-Dedicated servers differ from cloud servers in the sense of one is housed physically, and the other is virtual.
-In a private cloud, computing resources like SSD, RAM and CPU are dedicated to a single organisation or user group (not to be confused with a dedicated server).
+In a private cloud, computing resources like SSD, RAM and CPU are dedicated to a single organisation or user group.
 Whoever is in charge of controlling access to the private cloud, usually an IT department, will have the means to grant access to specific users within a business.
 It’s easy to access a private cloud server by simply using a web browser, though some may opt to use client software for added security.

 A private cloud can also be scaled up and down, depending on how much resource is needed by a business.
 While a hosting provider will typically provide pre-set packages, it’s possible to configure your own private cloud settings to match your business needs.